vmapetr/azure-pipelines-image-generation/.github/ISSUE_TEMPLATE/tools.md

 This is the template for requesting new or updated tools on the hosted images.
 If you intended to file a bug, please switch to the Bugs template.

-# If this is a request for a new tool...
+# If this is a request for a new tool or tool version...

 ## Tool info
 - Tool name: <!--- name -->